prerender/prerender/README.md

 Prerender Service
 ===========================

 This is a node server that uses phantomjs to render a javascript-rendered page as HTML.

-It should be used in conjunction with [these middleware libraries](#middleware) to serve the rendered HTML to crawlers for SEO.
+It should be used in conjunction with [these middleware libraries](#middleware) to serve the prerendered HTML to crawlers for SEO.
+Facebook and Twitter also crawl the prerendered HTML when someone posts a link to your site on their social network.
 You don't have to run this service on your own since I have it deployed on Heroku already.
 Get started in two lines of code using [Rails](https://github.com/collectiveip/prerender_rails) or [Node](https://github.com/collectiveip/prerender-node).

 This service also adheres to google's `_escaped_fragment_` proposal for AJAX calls if you use it on your website.